 Life is a series of accidents stitched together by an observer’s memories.
 And what better example of this could be made available than maverick auteur Maha Venkatesh’s C/o Kancharapalem.
 The cinema cements the suggestion that we are a product of accidents, which we carelessly call experience.

-Again, this is not a review, but an expression of the cinema’s impact on a mind in search of newer experiences.
-If one were to draw a list of most entertaining and touching Indian cinemas of the 21st century, Kancharapalem would definitely find a place the top 25.
+This is not a review but an expression of the cinema’s impact on a mind searching for newer experiences.
+If one were to draw a list of the most entertaining Indian cinemas of the 21st century, Kancharapalem would definitely find a place in it.
 It’s not just the simplicity of the storyline that makes Kancharapalem a modern great, but also its understated exuberance.

 Collage of four love stories